loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 It is important for every stack closure ($~A$) to identify a single unique stack that it can execute on.
 Stack selection selects a single unique stack for every closure if at least one stack exists, ensuring that every closure has _at most_ one stack prepared.
-In @PointerClosureConversion we will explain why stack selection can not guarantee that there is _exactly one_ stack prepared for every closure.
+The reason we can not guarantee that there is _exactly one_ stack prepared is because stacks have not been made explicit yet.
+If we consider the following program, where $f : *A$ is defined: $ lambda^~ x. f(x) : space ~A $ It is not possible to introduce a stack to this closure without also transforming the type.
+In @PointerClosureConversion we will show the necessary transformations to make stacks explicit, and how to introduce new stacks.

 Consider the following program:
 $ lambda (f,k). space k(lambda y. space f(y)) : *(not A times.circle ~not A) $